WICHITA, Kansas – School’s out, but it is back to basics at Hamilton Middle School.

 Game On tackles financial literacy, bringing the bank to the class room.

 “We realized that financial literacy is very important for our population,” said Kennedy.
 “We have a group of kids who may not see someone using a check,” said Kennedy.
 “They’re learning how to save and how to budget.”

 There is a keyboarding class.

-“This is a technology generation, but they don’t have the keyboarding skills assessment test which are going to be online they have to know how to type.”
+“This is a technology generation, but they don’t have the keyboarding skills for the assessment tests which are going to be online.
+They have to know how to type.”